Privacy Policy

 4. Data Storage and Security

-We implement appropriate technical and organizational security measures to protect your information, including:
+We implement comprehensive security measures to protect your information:

 However, no method of transmission over the internet or electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your information, we cannot guarantee absolute security.